pfmoore/astlambda/README.md

 For cases where a named function is too much, Python has the `lambda` keyword to create anonymous functions: `lambda x: x*2`.
 This works fine, and supports cases where you want to use a "throwaway" single expression as a function.
 But there are regular debates on the Python mailing lists looking for "improved" ways of writing anonymous functions.
 While some are aimed at the limitations of `lambda` (only a single expression is allowed), many objections are simply about the "look" of a lambda expression.

 This library offers an alternative to `lambda` syntax, by building expressions using "placeholder" variables.
-Such expressions generate the exact same code as the corresponding lambda expression, so there is no overhead to using them (it costs more to build the expression, as that must be done at runtime, where lambda expressions are built at compile time, but *calling* the function has no overhead).
+Such expressions generate the exact same code as the corresponding lambda expression, so they should be equivalent to using the corresponding lambda.

-**Note:** The above is incorrect.
-There is a call-time cost, because we indirect via `.fn`.

 As an example, the following two definitions are equivalent: